discoproject/disco/doc/external.rst

 exactly *num-pairs* consequent key-value pairs as defined above.

 Inputs for the external map are read using the provided *map_reader*.
-The map reader may either produce each input entry as a string, in which case it is sent to the external map as a key-value pair where key is an empty string.
-Or, the reader may produce a key-value pair as strings, which are sent to the map as is.
+The map reader may produce each input entry as a single string (like the default :func:`disco.map_line_reader` does) that is used as the value in a key-value pair where the key is an empty string.
+Alternatively, the reader may return a pair of strings as a tuple, in which case both the key and the value are specified.

 The map finishes when the result list for the final key-value pair is received.